19drops/19drops.github.io/source/_posts/2014-09-20-optionally-no-nulls.markdown

 ```

-**Tip 3** : when a default value is needed and its calculation is expensive, it is better using
+**Tip 3** : when a default value is needed and its calculation is expensive,
-<code>orElseGet</code> that will be evaluated only if it is needed.
+<code>orElseGet</code> is better, it will be evaluated only if it is needed.

 # Conditional Execution